Weak banks pressure FTSE after ECB resignation

 "(With the) banks, the market is already speaking -- people are probably expecting the worst for Monday's report."

-Britain's biggest listed motor insurer, Admiral , fell sharply for a second session, down 4.2 percent, hit by news of a UK government move to ban lawyers paying insurers for referring accident victims.
+Britain's biggest listed motor insurer, Admiral (ADML.L), fell sharply for a second session, down 4.2 percent, hit by news of a UK government move to ban lawyers paying insurers for referring accident victims.

 Analysts said it makes more money this way than any of its rivals.